← Back to Blog

 Analyze Your Queries - Use EXPLAIN

-One important aspect of optimizing SQL queries is understanding how they are executed by the SQL engine.
-Tools like EXPLAIN provides insights into how your SQL query is being executed, allowing you to identify potential bottlenecks or inefficiencies.
+Tools like EXPLAIN provide insights into how your SQL query is being executed, allowing you to identify potential bottlenecks.

 EXPLAIN SELECT * FROM Customers JOIN Orders ON Customers.CustomerID = Orders.CustomerID;